peteroupc/peteroupc.github.io/exporand.md

 4. Let _pk_ be the approximation's digit expansion up to the _k_ digits after the point.
 For example, if _f_(_U_) is _&pi;_/5, _b_ is 10, and _k_ is 3, _pk_ is 628.
 5. If _pk_ + 1 &le; _v_, return 0.
 If _pk_ &minus; 2 &ge; _v_, return 1.
 If neither is the case, add 1 to _k_ and go to step 2.

 > **Notes:** This algorithm is related to the Bernoulli factory problem, where the input probability is unknown.
 However, the algorithm doesn't exactly solve that problem because it has access to the input probability's value to some extent.
-Moreover, this article is focused on algorithms that don't rely on calculations of irrational numbers.
+Moreover, this article is devoted to algorithms that don't rely on calculations of irrational numbers.
 For these two reasons, this section appears in the appendix.

 <a id=Ratio_of_Uniforms></a>